icyphox/site/pages/blog/2020-in-review.md

 I have a few blog post ideas that I didn't get around to writing this year, so expect to see a few of those.
-The new job will involve a lot of infra-related work -- I'm certain my incredibly sought after insights on those things will find their way here.
+The new job will involve a lot of infra-related work -- I'm certain my incredibly sought after insights on those things will find their way here, as well.

 Anyway, I'm going to enjoy the rest of this year playing Runeterra and Halo MCC.
 On to greater things in 2021, and I'll see you next year!